gorchestrate/pizzaapp/README.md

 You may even integrate existing workflow engines to communicate with Gorchestrate.

 #### What performance I can expect from Gorchestrate?
+Throughtput:
-With small size of workflows state you can expect continious >10,000 req/sec performance on a typical server.
+* With small size of workflows state you can expect continious >10,000 req/sec performance on a typical server
-Main bottleneck is payload size.
-Bigger workflows states make API operation slower.
+* Bigger workflows states make API thoughput go down propotionally to their size

+Latency:
+* Latencies between event happening and callback being called are 10-20ms
+* Increasing throughput should not increase latency up to a certain point.
+After that latencies will go up, limited by max thoughput server can sustain.

+Stability:
+* Max throughput decreases with database size.
+From latest benchmarks it drops 2x after 1 billion of records written.

 #### Why we have to define callbacks for each step in our workflow?
 Can we implement workflows in a simpler way?
 The main reason for **async** library API design is simplicity.
 FSM-based design allows people to adapt to framework quickly.